edwjonesga/assignment-tools/exampleinstructions.md

 # Assignment Tasks
 ${additional_instructions}

-# Getting Started with Docker for Your Assignment
-This assignment will guide you through creating a Docker-based environment to implement and test various GCD algorithms and a fraction sum function.
-Follow the instructions below to set up Docker on your system and complete the tasks.

-## Setting Up Docker
-### Windows
-1. Download Docker Desktop from [Docker’s official website](https://www.docker.com/products/docker-desktop/).
-2. Run the installer and follow the prompts.
-3. After installation, launch Docker Desktop and ensure it is running.

-### Mac
-1. Open Terminal.
-2. Install Homebrew if it is not already installed by running the following command:
-    ```sh
-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-    ```
-3. Run the following command to install Docker using Homebrew:
-    ```sh
-    brew install --cask docker
-    ```
-4. Start Docker from the command line:
-    ```sh
-    open /Applications/Docker.app
-    ```
-5. Verify Docker installation by running:
-    ```sh
-    docker --version
-    ```

-### Linux
-1. Open a terminal.
-2. Run the following commands:
-    ```sh
-    sudo apt-get update
-    sudo apt-get install docker.io
-    ```
-3. Verify Docker installation with:
-    ```sh
-    docker --version
-    ```

 ## Downloading, Unzipping, and Running the Assignment
 ### Step 1: Download the assignment ZIP file from your course portal.
 ### Step 2: Unzip the file into a directory of your choice.